solso/api-aggregator/README.md

 ## API AGGREGATOR

-API Aggregator is a system that combines lua and nginx to have a sandboxed environment where you can safely run user generated scripts that do API aggregation.
+API Aggregator is a system that combines lua and nginx to have a sandbox environment where you can safely run user generated scripts that do API aggregation.

 **Why API aggregation?**